enasequence/read_docs/faq_metagenomes.md

 # Rules for Submitting Metagenomic Samples

 Metagenomic studies involve assembling sequencing data sampled from an entire biome all the way down to the individual species that were living in that environment.
-As a result, there are some rules to regulate the way these samples are submitted to make the level of the assembly and original source of data as clear as possible.
+As a result, there are some rules to regulate the way these samples are submitted to make the quality of the assembly and original source of data as clear as possible.

-The image below shows the different levels of metagenomic studies.
+The following image illustrates the stages of a metagenome assembly study and what is submittable to each of the metagenone assembly levels in ENA:

 ![Metagenome assembly levels](images/metagenomes.png)

 ## Primary metagenome assembly

 Primary assemblies involve assembling your raw sequenced reads into contigs without any attempt to sort the data into taxonomic groups.
-As a result, there is no knowledge of taxonomy and no seperation of the contig set.
+As a result, there is no knowledge of taxonomy and no separation of the contig set.

 This is why a primary assembly should be associated with the **environmental** sample.
 If you have previously submitted your raw data, it should point to this same sample so the origin of the data is easy to follow.

 ## Binned metagenome assembly

-Binned assemblies involve separating this assembled contig set into separate taxonomically related groups.
+Binned assemblies involve separating and/or assembling this contig set into single-taxon assemblies.
 This means that, by associating your data with the same **environmental** sample, you will lose the taxonomic information that describes these bins.

 This is why a binned assembly should be associated with a new **binned** sample.
-This requires some extra rules so the data can be correctly associated with the original environmental source (either the raw data runs or the **environmental** sample they were assembled from).
+This requires some extra rules so the data can be correctly associated with the original environmental source (either the raw data runs or the **environmental** sample they were assembled from) and be searchable by its quality.

 When registering a binned sample, you should do the following: